-Beginning with its founding in 1917, Fort Ord served primarily as a training and staging facility for infantry troops.
+Since the government first purchased the property in 1917, Fort Ord served primarily as a training and staging facility for infantry troops.
 From 1947 to 1975, Fort Ord was a basic training center.
-After 1975, the 7th Infantry Division (Light) occupied Fort Ord.
+After 1975, the 7th Infantry Division (ID) occupied Fort Ord.
 The 7th ID was converted to a kight division in 1983.
 Light infantry troops operated without heavy tanks, armor, or artillery.
 Fort Ord was selected in 1991 for decommissioning, but troop reassignment was not completed until 1994, when the post formally closed.
 Although Army personnel still operate parts of the base, no active Army division is stationed at Fort Ord.

 In 1938, additional agricultural property was purchased for the development of the Main Garrison.
 At the same time, the beachfront property was donated to the Army.
 The Main Garrison was constructed between 1940 and the 1960s, starting in the northwest corner of the base and expanding southward and eastward.
 During the 1940s and 1950s, a small airfield within the Main Garrison was present.
 The Main Garrison airfield was then decommissioned and its facilities were redeveloped as motor pools and other facilities.
 In the early 1960s, Fritzsche Army Airfield (FAAF) was completed.
 FAAF is now the Marina Municipal Airport.

 Base Realignment and Closure Commission (BRAC)

 The 1991 Defense Base Realignment and Closure Commission recommended Fort Ord be closed and troops of the 7th Infantry Division (Light) be relocated to Fort Lewis, Washington.
 As part of that action, the Army prepared several documents that identify future land uses for Fort Ord following closure.
 The reference document section of this web site identifies the principal sources of information and documents prepared by the Army under the BRAC action.